 - Guide to Safe Scouting Service Project Planning Guidelines

-The Eagle Scout Rank Application is updated annually so Scouts (and Scouters) need to make sure they are using the most current version.
+The Eagle Scout Rank Application (ESRA) is updated annually so Scouts (and Scouters) need to make sure they are using the most current version.
 This form is completed when all requirements for the rank of Eagle (except the board of review) have been completed.
 The NCAC Eagle Scout Procedures Guide provides detailed instructions for completing the application, having it reviewed and initialed by the District Eagle Representative, and then sent to the council service center for verification.

 NCAC is required by BSA policy to verify all Eagle Scout Rank Applications prior to the Board of Review.
 This verification ensures that all the Scouts’ dates, requirements, and merit badges are accurate before the candidate sits for his Eagle Board of Review.
 This procedure reduces errors in submitted ESRAs and improves the overall processing time at the NCAC.
 The following document mirrors the procedures in the NCAC Eagle Scout Procedures Guide.

 The National Eagle Scout Association established the Glenn A. and Melinda W. Adams National Eagle Scout Service Project of the Year Award to recognize valuable service of an exceptional nature by a Scout to a religious institution, a school, community, or other entity.
 The award recognizes the Scout for his Eagle Scout leadership service project.
 Each year, local councils select a council-level winner, and from that pool, each region selects a region-level winner.
 A national winner is then selected from the four regional finalists.

 - The Glenn A. and Melinda W. Adams National Eagle Scout Service Project of the Year Award Application